Everything is full of gods.

 Nature Turns Toward Us the Face that We Turn Toward It.

 Grounded in soil and stone, the writers featured here have often mixed objectivity with poetry, but with a naturalistic intensity that bypasses the ancient splitting of mind from body and person from place.
 For them, spirit is as much below as above.
-Highlights from their work appear in the Words section of this site, as does an excerpt from Terrapsychology: A New (and Ancient) Paradigm for Engaging the World's Soul (Spring Books and Publications, 2006).
-The Projects page carries updates on matters terrapsychological.
-Those at work in the new field are mentioned in the Cosmographers page.
+Highlights from their work appear in the Writings section of this site, as does an excerpt from Terrapsychology: Re-engaging the Soul of Place (Spring Books and Publications, 2007).
+The Updates page carries updates on matters terrapsychological.
+Some who have done important work in the new field are mentioned in the Cosmographers page.
 A cosmographer was once a multidisciplinary explorer who studied in several fields before venturing out to encounter in person the unknown terrain--"beyond which there be dragons."
 A long legacy of colonialism and expansionism stripped the word of its naturalistic connotations and robbed it of its broadminded polycentricity, in effect taking over this fine old job description like a landscape plundered.
 We are taking it back.

 The sense of things and places alive was a natural gift shared by all our ancestors and indigenous people everywhere.
 From petroglyphs to sandpaintings, from mythic lore to word of mouth, humans always knew themselves addressed by the World Soul's infinite voices until missionaries uprooted the sacred groves, industrialists fed them into the sawmills, and scientists explained their apparent animation as childlike superstition and "primitivity."